ionelmc/python-manhole/README.rst

 * Can start the thread listening for connections from a singla handler (see ``activate_on`` option)
 * Compatible with apps that fork, reinstalls the Manhole thread after fork - had to monkeypatch os.fork/os.forkpty for this.
-* Compatible with gevent and eventlet with some limitations - you either:
+* Compatible with gevent and eventlet with some limitations - you need to either:

   * Use ``oneshot_on``, *or*
   * Disable thread monkeypatching (eg: ``gevent.monkey.patch_all(thread=False)``, ``eventlet.monkey_patch(thread=False)``